Cycling-Cavendish to retire at end of 2023

 His explosive ability to win bunch sprints earned Isle of Man native Cavendish the nickname the Manx Missile.

-During his career he has a total of 53 Grand Tour stage wins and won the road world title in 2011.
+Cavendish's fearless approach earned him 53 Grand Tour stage wins and he also won the road world title in 2011.

-He also won an individual silver medal on the track at the 2016 Rio Olympics and claimed three career world titles on the track in the Madison discipline.
+He also won an individual silver medal in the omnium on the track at the 2016 Rio Olympics and claimed three career world titles on the track in the Madison discipline.

+Cavendish has suffered his fair share of bad luck too, crashing heavily during a sprint finish in Harrogate when the Tour de France came to Britain in 2014 and subsequently being ruled out of the rest of the race.

+He was also diagnosed with Epstein-Barr Virus in 2017, an infection that causes glandular fever.

-Cavendish enjoyed a remarkable return to form in 2021 after significant cycling injuries and illness, matching Merckx's record by winning stage 13 of the Tour de France, his fourth victory in that year's edition.
+Cavendish enjoyed a remarkable return to form in 2021, winning four stages of the Tour de France with the Deceuninck-QuickStep team to match Merckx's record, his first stage wins at the race since 2016.

+That year was to end badly, though, as he punctured a lung and broke ribs after a crash at the Ghent Six Day track event.

+"Cycling's been my life for over 25 years.
+I've lived an absolute dream," said Cavendish, who will try to go past Merckx's record at this year's Tour de France.

 (Reporting by Martyn Herman in London and Angelica Medina in Mexico City Editing by Christian Radnedge)